dmira1/hephaestus-dashboard/README.md

-# Hephaestus PC React Firebase Login Flow
+# Hephaestus PC React Firebase Product Display

 ## Login Page
 Login connects to Dashboard via the login button.
 Authenticates the user to log in.
 User login information is stored in the company database.